 Makoto might not have been aware of it, but she too, had magic within her.
 A planetary seed that could allow her to take power from the planet Jupiter once it was awakened.
 Jupiter was nowhere near they were right now, but that initial seed still remained and it reacted to this intrusion.
 Needless to say, this caused Makoto some discomfort, and she began to yell aloud in pain, “OW, ah OWWW!
 W, what is going on now!
 It’s like my body is getting shocked from the insideEEE!

 Louise watched as the binding ritual's runes appeared on the back of the girl’s hand.
 But they did so very slowly, and for some reason, they also seemed to be causing the girl pain.
-That shouldn’t have happened, and Louise was about to start panicking.
+That shouldn’t have happened and Louise was about to start panicking.
 Peasant or no, Louise hadn’t meant to hurt her.

 But just then, a loud thrum and a cry of warning caused Louise to look up.
 It was well she did, because the next instant Louise dodged backward, as a glowing one-handed sword cut it where she had been standing.